 List community and volunteer organizations that can expand the ability to care for patients during a mass casualty disaster.

 Plans are nothing; planning is everything. —Dwight D. Eisenhower

 The planning phase of disaster preparedness is essential to mass casualty resource management.
 The development of response protocols for EMS, identification of emergency response capabilities, activation of the disaster response system, and regional/local interagency planning will create the framework for an effective response.1–3 Prehospital medical care requires cooperation and coordination with many partners including government, hospital, and community resources.4 Many communities perform hazard analysis to identify common and catastrophic scenarios that must be prepared for.
 Understanding the roles, responsibilities, and capabilities of each community, state and federal partner will promote a more efficient response.

 EMS MASS CASUALTY MANAGEMENT TRAINING

 EMS providers should be trained in the implementation of mass casualty scene management and incident command.5 In fact, it is a requirement that first response agencies that receive federal funding are trained in Incident Command Systems (ICS) and National Incident Management Systems (NIMS).
 ICS, NIMS, and the federal response to disaster are all discussed in details in other chapters; however, it is important to mention here that the ability to have an interoperable, scalable response will allow the rapid incorporation of additional resources into a response effort that traverses local jurisdictions or requires a state or federal involvement.

 Exercises are an essential step in the planning process.
 All components of a plan should be exercised, and then the interface for those individual components should be assessed in tabletop and full-scale exercises.
-Such exercises not only promote familiarization with the plans for all involved, but also identify deficiencies or areas for improvement.
-Subsequently the plans must undergo revisions ...
+Such exercises not only promote familiarization with the plans for all involved, but also identify deficiencies or areas for improvement. ...